 The Service Flag should be displayed in a window of the residence of the person(s), who are members of the immediate family.
 The Service Flag may also be displayed by an organization to honor the members of that organization serving in the Armed Forces during a period of war or hostilities.

-Based on the star symbols used on the service flag, the term "Blue Star" has come into use in the United States as a reference to having a family member in active military service, while the term "Gold Star" has come to refer to the loss of a family member in military service.
-For example, the mother of a person who died in service is referred to as a "Gold Star mother", and the wife of an active service member is referred to as a "Blue Star wife".
+Based on the star symbols used on the Service Flag, the term "Blue Star" has come into use in the United States as a reference to having a family member on active military service, while the term "Gold Star" has come to refer to the loss of a family member in military service.
+For example, the mother of a person who died in service is referred to as a "Gold Star Mother", and the wife of an active service member is referred to as a "Blue Star Wife".